davidloop/tailspin/README.md

 <p>&nbsp;</p>

-2. **Choose a Tailspin CSS type for your project.
+2. **Choose an individual Tailspin CSS file for your project.
 You can either use all of Tailspin, or pick and choose multiple or individual utilities, helpers, and/or modifiers.
 Each type has its very own CSS file.**

 ```html